m-a-h-e/m-a-h-e.github.io/dyna_q_algorithm.md

 ---
 # The Dyna-Q Algorithm

-- model based temporal difference algorithm which uses real and simulated experiance
+- model based temporal difference algorithm which uses real and simulated (planned) experience
   - the model implements a (state, action) to (new state, reward) mapping
-  - real experiance is sampled from the environment
+  - real experience is sampled from the environment
-  - simulated experiance is generated using already collected real experiance
+  - simulated experience is generated using already collected real experience
-  - both real and simulated experiance are used to optimize the value function and policy of the agent
+  - both real and simulated experience are used to optimize the value function and policy of the agent

 ## Dyna-Q Example Implementation